dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="even">
 <td>Indicator grop</td>
 <td>IN_GROUP-&lt;indicatorgroup-id&gt;</td>
-<td>Keyword followed by indicator group identifier.
+<td>Keyword followed by an indicator group identifier.
 Will include all indicators in the group in the response.</td>
 <td>Aggregated data</td>
 </tr>
 <tr class="odd">